House prices in my area

-When deciding how much to put your home on the market for, it's well worth looking at activity over time as well as current asking prices.
-If prices have been increasing you can probably afford to be more optimistic than if they've been decreasing or remained static.
+It's well worth looking at activity over time as well as current asking prices.
+If prices have been increasing you can probably afford to be more optimistic than if they've decreased or remained static.

 - number of bedrooms